Sarah Levy (rugby union): Rugby career

 Levy first played rugby when she was 18 years of age at Northeastern University, for whom she played rugby union and rugby sevens.
 She competed for the San Diego Surfers and the New York Rugby Club (the oldest rugby club in the nation) rugby union clubs of the Women's Premier League.
-She also played for the British-based invitational Barbarians F.C, for which her great-grandfather had also played.
+She also played for the British-based invitational Barbarian F.C., for which her great-grandfather had also played.

 In 2018, Levy was asked to play for USA Rugby's fifteens team, the USA Women's Eagles.
 She earned her first cap against England.

 She switched to rugby sevens after she was asked to play for the U.S. sevens camp.
 Although she plays the wing position in the fifteens, she plays the positions of hooker, winger, centre, or prop in the sevens.
-In 2022, she was asked to join the USA Sevens Residency, and she debuted in the 2022 World Rugby Sevens Series in Malaga, Spain.
+In 2022, she was asked to join the USA Sevens Residency, and she debuted in the 2022 World Rugby Sevens Series in Málaga, Spain.
 That year she also began working with coach Zack Test, who is a past Olympian and was the national team's assistant coach.

 Levy specializes as an aerialist, using her length, timing, and ball-tracking skills to win her team additional possessions during kick-offs and line-outs.